ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 DBLab is software that allows you to easily and quickly create thin clones of databases.
 At the time of writing, it supports PostgreSQL databases.
-It has been created by Postgres.ai which was founded by Nikolay Samokhvalov.
+It has been created by Postgres.ai which was founded by [Nikolay Samokhvalov](https://twitter.com/samokhvalov){:target="_blank" rel="noopener noreferrer"}.
 They are specialised in creating solutions to assist with database management.

 The software exists in 4 main parts, their engine, their CLI, a GUI and the SaaS platform.